airvzxf/programming-ground-up-and-under-hood/src/programming-from-the-ground-up/002-Book.md

 3. It returns control back to wherever it was called from.
-This is done using the `retret` instruction, which pops whatever value is at the top of the stack, and sets the instruction pointerinstruction pointer, EIP-INDEXED, to that value.
+This is done using the `retret` instruction, which pops whatever value is at the top of the stack, and sets the instruction pointerinstruction pointer, _%eip_, to that value.

 So, before a function returns control to the code that called it, it must restore the previous stack frame.
 Note also that without doing this, `ret` wouldn\'t work, because in our current stack frame, the return address is not at the top of the stack.
-Therefore, before we return, we have to reset the stack pointerstack pointer ESP-INDEXED and base pointerbase pointer EBP-INDEXED to what they were when the function began.
+Therefore, before we return, we have to reset the stack pointerstack pointer _%esp_ and base pointerbase pointer _%ebp_ to what they were when the function began.

 Therefore to return from the function you have to do the following: